jscad/OpenJSCAD.org/packages/jscad-desktop/README.md

 - this app works pretty much like the web based OpenJSCAD.org (but does not included a text editor, see below)
+- it automatically saves & reloads most settings and the last design you were working on on restart
+- there is basic theming support (only two are present, you can change them but not add more at this time)
+- uses the shiny new 3D viewer based on regl
+- uses most.js observables & a declarative approach internally

 ### what is supported:
- * almost all of the features of OpenJSCAD EXCEPT
+ * almost all of the features of OpenJSCAD EXCEPT the things in the paragraph below

 ### what is not supported
   - the include() function , [since include is EVIIIL and an antipattern